 Library

 A reading room of recent public writing on the UK economy and institutions, drawn from RSS feeds we do not edit or endorse.
 Headlines open our on-site reader; use Publisher site for the original page.
-For JBE’s own tables of contents, see Volumes.
+For BJE’s own tables of contents, see Volumes.

 Items from the LSE Politics & Policy blog are filtered for United Kingdom–related keywords in title or summary.
 Bank of England, NIESR, and Resolution Foundation items are shown in full up to the display limit.
 Content remains © the respective sources.